‘It is about the social value you add as a company!’

 A push in the right direction

-Additionally, de Soete Moeder offers its guests a variety of delicacies from its own vegetable garden and other organic sources, in a playful and approachable way.
+Additionally, de Soete Moeder offers its guests a variety of delicacies, in a playful and approachable way.
 From Zoet to Soet (i.e. the modern versus the slightly older Dutch translation of ‘sweet’): a way of thinking and working with its roots in the past, that is now reanimated by a new generation.

 Do not forget to look up before you enter the monastery hotel.
 That is where the Sweet Mother Mary sculpture graces the building, with baby Jesus in her left hand and an apple in her right.
 Not only is she the patroness of ‘s-Hertogenbosch, but also of our monastery hotel.
 The child in our view symbolizes the care that we bestow on our guests, the apple stands for the fair and flavoursome meals that we offer our guests.